Admissions Open

 Academic Qualifications

 To get into a BBA in Business Analytics program, your academic background is crucial.
-Most universities require applicants to have completed 10+2 or equivalent from a recognized board, regardless of the stream—Science, Commerce, or Arts.
+Most universities require applicants to have completed 10+2 or equivalent from a recognised board, regardless of the stream—Science, Commerce, or Arts.
 However, a strong background in mathematics or economics can be an added advantage.

 Students who’ve taken subjects like Mathematics, Statistics, Computer Science, or Economics in high school often find it easier to grasp analytical concepts taught in the course.
 That said, many institutions provide foundational training in statistics and computer applications during the first semester to bring all students up to speed.
+Students without Mathematics in Class 12 are also eligible; foundational quantitative and statistics modules are included in the first year to ensure academic continuity.

 Some top-tier universities may also conduct interviews or ask for Statement of Purpose (SOP) essays to evaluate a candidate’s motivation and analytical aptitude.